-A: You must call/text/email your community counselor, including weekends and holidays, as directed.
+A: You must call/text/email your community counselor or Officer of the Day, including weekends and holidays, as directed.
 Depending on the timeframe, your community counselor may require you to check in with the Officer of the Day or the community facility staff.
 Your community counselor is not required to answer on the weekends and holidays, although you will have access to other JR staff if needed.
 Please leave a message if you are directed to call in.
 Your community counselor will return your call on the next business day.

-Q: Why does my Community Counselor need all my passwords for my electronic devices?
+Q: Why does my Community Counselor need to conduct searches and have all my passwords for my electronic devices?

 A: Remember, you are still serving a sentence.
 Your community counselor needs your passwords to monitor your behavior, and if a search is needed, it will be conducted.
-Your community counselor or designee monitors all your devices regularly and approves searches.
+Your community counselor or designee monitors all your devices regularly and approves searches in order to ensure your compliance with the CTS program.